 \section{Introduction}

 A toric orbifold is a $2d$-dimensional compact orbifold equipped with a locally standard $T^d$-action whose orbit space is a $d$-dimensional simple convex polytope~$P$.
-The $T^d$-action is encoded by the \emph{characteristic function} $\lambda \colon \mathcal{F}(P) \to \mathbb{Z}^d$ on the set~$\mathcal{F}(P)$ of facets of $P$ satisfying certain conditions.
-The toric orbifold is controlled by the combinatorial information on the pair $(P,\lambda)$, so we denote it by $X(P,\lambda)$.
-In fact, one can define $X(P,\lambda)$ to be the quotient space $P\times T^d/_\sim$, where the equivalence relation $\sim$ is determined by $\lambda$ and the combinatorics of faces in $P$.
-This construction recovers the underlying topological space of the original toric orbifold and the above two definitions are equivalent~\cite[Section~2]{PS}.
-We are interested in the relationship between the cohomology ring of $X(P,\lambda)$ and the pair~$(P,\lambda)$.
+The $T^d$-action is encoded by a \emph{characteristic function} $\lambda \colon \mathcal{F}(P) \to \mathbb{Z}^d$ defined on the set~$\mathcal{F}(P)$ of facets of $P$ and satisfying certain conditions (See Definition~\ref{dfn_char_funct}).
+In this setting, the toric orbifold is denoted by $X(P,\lambda)$.